 Candy Apple Pie

 One of the best things about living in a new city is the anonymity.
-In my hometown, I can’t make it through a trip to Wal-Mart without seeing someone I know.
-During my last gynecological exam, my doctor called in her assistant, who happened to be (surprise!) one of my high school classmates.
-If you thought bumping into your former boss barefaced with bedhead was bad, try making small talk with someone bringing up all your wasted high school potential as they stare at your va-jay-jay.
+In my hometown, I can’t make it through a trip to Walmart without seeing someone I know.
+During my last gynecological exam, my doctor called in her new assistant, who just so happened to be one of my high school classmates.

-Let’s review.
 This pie starts with a graham cracker crust topped with caramel and a cup of chopped pecans.
 Then you simmer your sliced apples in butter, brown sugar and cinnamon until they’re tender and give the house that “OMG, what’s cooking?” smell.
-Once you ladle the apple filling into the crust, you’re ready to add the fluffy cream cheese layer and bake the pie.
-And then after it’s cooled, you’ll add even more goodness – whipped cream, more caramel and more pecans.
-A final swirl with a knife, and you’ve got a pie worth sharing.
-A pie you’ll be thinking about when you wake up in the morning.
-A pie perfect for the last summer cookout or the first fall tailgating party.
-Seriously, recruit friends.
-This is a big pie.
+Once you spoon the apple filling into the crust, you’re ready to add the fluffy cheesecake layer and bake the pie.
+Then, after it’s cooled, you add even more goodness: whipped cream, more caramel and more pecans.

 Candy Apple Pie